 Admittedly, not everyone can rock the bald look like Dwayne “The Rock” Johnson, and may not feel comfortable letting go of their hair.

 There are two medically-proven, non-surgical male hair loss treatments that have been licensed by the MHRA and approved by the FDA, finasteride 1mg and minoxidil.
-At Belgravia, these medications are often used as the cornerstones of combination treatment courses for men’s hair loss.
+These medications can be used on their own, or together, and often form the cornerstones of men’s hair loss solutions.

 It is worth remembering that not all shedding is caused by the same condition.
 A professional consultation can provide a diagnosis and help people to work through any potential hair loss queries – many Belgravia patients find that simply discussing what options are available to them can be a huge relief.
 Take a leaf out of Perry’s book and remember: “hair loss happens, and it’s ok”.